Red Book

 Baltimore, MD 21235-6401

-My Social Security
+my Social Security

 A free and secure my Social Security account provides personalized tools for everyone, whether you receive benefits or not.
-You can use your account to:

 • Get your benefit verification letter.

-• Check your benefit and payment information.
+• Check your benefits and payment information.

-• Change your address and phone number.
-(Social Security beneficiaries only)
+• Change your address and phone number (Social Security beneficiaries only).

 • Request a replacement Medicare card.